EhsanYousefi/closet/README.md

 ## Usage

-Before do anything, Please add `buried_at:datetime` into your desired model
+Before do anything, Please add `buried_at:datetime` into your desired model.
 Run:

     $ rails g migration AddBuriedAtToUsers buried_at:datetime:index